Sam Jones

 Being an Active Community Member

 Another thing that I believe has contributed to my success is being an active member of the Creative Market community.
-This includes:- Writing openly about my experiences as a shop owner
+This includes:

 - Joining in with the conversations on the discussion boards